3 Current Evolutions in Product Lifecycle Management

 About Don Haupt

 Don worked with Caterpillar Inc. from 1979-2017 in a variety of roles, including Lead Business Process Strategist and Technical Steward for PLM and engineering systems.
+Don worked in multiple product development disciplines and product lines.
+He has significant experience in product design, simulation and validation, engineering processes, and PLM strategy and process, and environment and systems definition.
 Don’s experience as the strategic technical director for PLM World also contributes to his expertise with PLM.
-Today, Don serves as a PLM consultant while enjoying retirement.
+Today, Don is enjoying retirement and serving as a PLM consultant, providing customized technical guidance and counsel for engineering management and engineering design processes.
+He leverages his deep expertise in Product Lifecycle Management, Model Based Engineering, Advanced Product Quality Planning and many other product design and development processes.